shader-slang/shader-slang.github.io/docs/reflection-api.md

 The shader parameters in D3D11 are bound in one of four ways.
 1. When the resource type is texture, it is bound to a register starting with a letter `t`.
 2. When the resource type is sampler, it is bound to a register starting with a letter `s`.
-3. When the resource type is constant, it is bound to a register starting with a letter `b`.
+3. When the resource type is Unordered Access View, it is bound to a register starting with a letter `u`.
-4. When the resource type is Unordered Access View, it is bound to a register starting with a letter `u`.
+4. When the resource type is constant buffer, multiple values are stored in a buffer and it is bound to a register starting with a letter `b`.

 Consider the following example,
 ```hlsl